 Munich – Neuschwanstein – Rothenburg – Heidelberg – Rhine Valley

-Starting in Munich you will go the fairy tale castle Neuschwanstein and then follow the Romantic Road until Rothenburg.
-A stay in 2000-year-old Augsburg allows for enough time to stop in romantic villages along the way.
+Starting in Munich, your first visit is the fairy tale castle of Neuschwanstein, after which you follow the Romantic Road to Rothenburg.
+A stay in 2000-year-old Augsburg gives you plenty of time for stops in some of the charming villages along the way.
 After visiting Heidelberg, the highlight will be a stay in a medieval castle in the Rhine valley.

 Munich – Salzburg – Neuschwanstein – Konstanz – Black Forest – Heidelberg – Rhine Valley